Eyezuhk/eyezuhk.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I've always been curious about how things work, which led me to study <code class="language-plaintext highlighter-rouge">Telecommunications Engineering</code>.
-I gained valuable experience in scientific <code class="language-plaintext highlighter-rouge">research</code> within a photonics laboratory, where I explored the fascinating world of light and its applications.
+I've always been curious about how things work, which led me to study Telecommunications Engineering.
+I gained valuable experience in scientific research within a photonics laboratory, where I explored the fascinating world of light and its applications.

-However, my true passion is in <code class="language-plaintext highlighter-rouge">information security</code>.
-I've spent most of my career working in <code class="language-plaintext highlighter-rouge">Security Operations</code>, where I've developed strong problem-solving and communication skills.
+However, my true passion is in information security.
+I've spent most of my career working in Security Operations, where I've developed strong problem-solving and communication skills.
 I believe that sharing knowledge is key to achieving common goals.

-My experience with <code class="language-plaintext highlighter-rouge">SIEM</code> has sparked a passion for <code class="language-plaintext highlighter-rouge">Threat Hunting</code>, where I actively seek out hidden threats.
+My experience with SIEM has sparked a passion for Threat Hunting, where I actively seek out hidden threats.

 I've had the opportunity to work with organizations from around the world, which has helped me become a skilled multitasker and team player.
-I'm currently looking to expand my skills in <code class="language-plaintext highlighter-rouge">Digital Forensics and Incident Response (DFIR)</code>, and <code class="language-plaintext highlighter-rouge">Malware Analysis</code>.
+I'm currently looking to expand my skills in Digital Forensics and Incident Response (DFIR), and Malware Analysis.

 My goal is to contribute to a safer online world, protecting people and organizations from cyber threats.
 I'm excited to continue learning and growing in this dynamic field.